Double killer Paul Wilson jailed for rape and murder of Nicole Tuxford

 A double-killer who savagely raped and murdered a young Christchurch woman 24 years after he first killed an ex-girlfriend in a chillingly similar case has today been sentenced to life imprisonment with a minimum non-parole period of 28 years.

-Paul Pounamu Tainui, aka Paul Russell Wilson, 55, will be at least 83-years-old before he can even be considered for a release from jail.
+Paul Pounamu Tainui, aka Paul Russell Wilson, 55, will be at least 83 before he can even be considered for a release from jail.

 Wilson lay in wait for eight hours overnight before 27-year-old Nicole Marie Tuxford arrived back at her Merivale home in April last year.
 Wilson, a groomsman at David Bain's wedding, earlier pleaded guilty to the life coach's murder and rape.